shinefield/mangoszerodocumentation/database/world/quest-template.rst

 .. note::

-    not all quest flags are currently supported by the core.
+    Not all quest flags are currently supported by the core.

 SpecialFlags
 ------------